Bonds shine again as Great Rotation gives way to Asset Reflation

 LONDON Last Thursday morning investors queued around the block to buy the bonds of recent defaulter Greece, and by the end of the day were selling U.S. tech stocks furiously.

-In an investment world so used to the concept of 'risk on' or 'risk off' over recent turbulent years, the behaviour was puzzling.
+In an investment world so used to the concept of 'risk on' or 'risk off' over recent turbulent years, the behavior was puzzling.
 So what happened?

 Many stock markets around the world, including those in both developed and emerging countries, are at or near their highest levels ever thanks to central banks propping up the global economic recovery with their ultra-loose monetary policy.